01 of 08

 You’ll want to consider your ability and confidence in the water before deciding on just how you’ll take in this natural wonder of the world.
 You can choose from scuba diving or snorkeling, day trips or extended luxury cruises, with activities and adventures to suit all fitness and skill levels.

 For tangible memories you can reflect on when you return home, it may be worth investing in an underwater camera, as this World Heritage Site needs to be left untouched – so there will be no opportunities to pop a piece of coral in your beach bag to take home with you!Continue to 8 of 8 below.

 08 of 08

 After singing the praises of both of these beautiful locations, it’s difficult to decide which one reigns supreme.
-It’s a little like trying to choose your favourite child!
+It’s a little like trying to choose your favorite child!

 Make sure you plan to spend at least five days in this sensational part of Australia, so you have the opportunity to properly ‘meet’ the reef and explore the local villages.
 Whether you’re planning a romantic holiday, a family vacation, a solo adventure or a trip with friends, you’re sure to create lifelong memories in spectacular Port Douglas!

 One final piece of advice: When planning to travel to tropical North Queensland, be sure to consider stinger season.
 From November to May every year, jellyfish are prevalent in water off the mainland and around the islands.
 The irukandji jellyfish in particular can be quite deadly, so make sure you read up on ways to protect yourself if you are booking travel during these months.